broadinstitute/conseq/README.md

       add to the list of existing applications
       Attempt to run the "run statement" for that application Add any objects "published" by that run

+# Variables
+Individual scripts should only define new lowercase variables.
+Variables in uppercase are used by conseq for configuration and are defined under special variables below.

+Special variables:
+DL_CACHE_DIR The directory that remote files are cached in after downloading.
+SCRIPT_DIR The directory containing the conseq script being run.
+PROLOGUE Text which is preprended to each shell script that's generated for executing a rule.
+Useful for configuring the environment before the command runs.